|UT Martin has plans to run on OVC’s best |

 To get another of those all-important early-season home wins, UTM will look to rely on a running game that has been impressive to date.
 The ground attack was so impressive last week against Murray State, in fact, that two running backs earned OVC honors from national organizations.
 Jason McNair and Tevin Barksdale picked up awards after each rushed for over 100 yards in the 48-26 win.
 UTM can also go deep into the depth chart with solid players DJ McNeil and AJ Williams.

-Barksdale, for one, likes his chances against the Eagles.
+Barksdale, for one, likes his chances.

 “Since I’ve been here, I feel that’s the team I perform my best against,” Barksdale said.